NC Camps Impact the Economy

 Camp Nurse Jobs

-Being a camp nurse is a wonderful way to experience camp life, to spend time outdoors, to work with children, and to compliment so many of your nursing skills.
+Being a camp nurse is a wonderful way to experience camp life, to spend time outdoors, to work with amazing people, and to compliment so many of your nursing skills.
 It’s a chance to join the camp community, make lots of friends, and enjoy a special place for a few weeks of your summer.
 Just like the campers, odds are you’ll love camp and you’ll want to come back summer after summer.

 If you, or someone you know, might be interested in one of our camp nurse jobs, please let us know.
 We’d love to tell you more about it.